Ullavs/ullavs.nl/README.md

 ### Description
 This is my portfolio site which shows a selection of my projects, certificates and contact details organized in a better way.
 It's a one page website with multiple sections, e.g. 'about me', 'skills', 'work', 'contact'.
-In this repository you are able to see earlier projects as well (in the projects folder), which are not showcased via the website anymore.

 ### Built with
 - Semantic HTML5 markup